ASK-ME-ABOUT-LOOM/purgeomatic/README.md

 ### Usage

-The easiest way to use this software is via the published docker image.
+The easiest way to use this software is via the published container image.
 You can either pass all of the variables on the command line (`-e VARIABLE`) or use a local .env file, which I recommend.
 You can pull the [.env.example](https://github.com/ASK-ME-ABOUT-LOOM/purgeomatic/blob/main/.env.example) file from this project and rename it to .env to start.

 There are defaults for nearly every setting.
 You'll absolutely need to set the API keys for your Radarr/Sonarr/Overseerr/Tautulli applications.
 Anything commented out in that example file is the default setting.
 If it works for you, you don't need to set it!